 The Secretary shall cause to be issued annual dues notices to all eligible graduates of the Institute.

-The Secretary shall cause dues cards to be issued to each paid member upon notice from the Treasurer of payment.
-All officers shall be issued dues cards denoting the office held.
+The Secretary shall issue printed membership cards to initial applicants upon request.
+Subsequent renewal cards will be available electronically in the members’ profile upon receipt of dues payment.
+The secretary shall issue printed membership cards for renewing members upon request.

 The Secretary shall notify by certificate all elected officers of their election.